liberatoaguilar/Headache-Tracker/readme.md

 - Click Save to store history in local storage and Clear Save to wipe history.
 - Click on the Pill icon and click on any day to paste it.
 This indicates if a pill was taken to ease the pain.
 - Press escape to stop pill placing.
+- Click on any placed pill to remove it.